BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

 ## Logging Stack

-The OpenShift cluster logging components are based upon Elasticsearch, Fluentd, and Kibana will be deployed into the cluster.
+The OpenShift cluster logging components Elasticsearch, Fluentd, and Kibana will be deployed into the cluster.
 This will allow for a longer retention of pod logs.

 A logging Curator will run every night a midnight.
 This will clear out logs older than 30 days which is the default.
 This can be highly customized about what project keeps how many logs.
 This will need to be reviewed as cluster application deployment goes up.

 ### Compute & Memory

-Elasticsearch has the biggest resource consumption for the logging stack. `16Gi` memory is the recommended minimum memory size per ES pod. `3` ES replica pods will be configured as well so there is a ES pod per infrastructure node. `2` CPU limits\requests per pod is also defined.
+Elasticsearch has the largest resource consumption for the logging stack.  `16Gi` memory is the recommended minimum memory size per ES pod.  `3` ES replica pods will be configured as well so there is a ES pod per infrastructure node.  `2` CPU limits\requests per pod is also defined.
 Totals for Elasticsearch are `48GB` of ram and `6` CPU cores.

 Kibana resources defaults are minimal.
 Fluentd needs a pod per node in the cluster to collect logs.
 Default memory request/limit is `736Mi` which means a total of `6.6GB` memory for the initial node deployment.
 CPU resources for Fluentd are minimal.

 ### Storage

 Elasticsearch needs to store the indexes for the log data it receives.
-It also needs to be available in case nodes go dow for maintenance.
+It also needs to be available in case nodes go down for maintenance.
 Will set `SingleRedundancy` for the redundancy policy which Elasticsearch makes one copy of the primary shards for each index.
 Logs are always available and recoverable as long as at least two data nodes exist.
 We will start with `200G` PVC for each of the ES pods.
-Totally `600GB` of Persistent Storage
+Totalling `600GB` of Persistent Storage

 ### Resources

 * https://docs.openshift.com/container-platform/4.2/logging/cluster-logging.html

 ## Authentication

 The cluster will be set up to use GitHub Organizations as the identity provider.

 Documentation here: https://docs.openshift.com/container-platform/4.2/authentication/identity_providers/configuring-github-identity-provider.html

 ## Costing